akrymski/reserver/README.md

 $ sudo npm install -g reserver
 ```

-Run reserver on port `8080` looking for html/js/css folders in `/src` and serving static files from `/www`:
+Run reserver on port `8080` looking for html/js/css folders in `src` and serving static files from `www`:

 ```bash
 $ reserver ./src ./www --port 8080
 ```

 Open up your browser and visit `localhost:8080`.
-Change files in `/src`, refresh and your app gets rebuilt in the background.
+Change files in `/src`, refresh your browser and your app gets re-compiled in the background.

 ## Requirements

-The build system requires that any necessary build modules are installed globally.
+The build system requires that any necessary build modules are installed globally or locally to `node_modules`.

-For example if you're using [LESS CSS](http://lesscss.org), make sure you've installed the module globally in your machine.
+For example if you're using [LESS CSS](http://lesscss.org), make sure you've installed the module globally on your machine.

 For node to find your global modules, make sure NODE_PATH is set correctly: